rforrupesh/pdf/_posts/2026-04-28-why-to-download-pdf.md

 ---
-layout: post
+layout: default
-title: "why to Download PDF"
+title: why to Download PDF
+description: Learn why downloading PDFs is useful.
 ---

 <h1>How to why PDF</h1>